Electronprod/SchoolRing/README.md

   8. Run SchoolRing.jar file
   9. Installation done
 ## What is "tolesson" and "fromlesson" directory?
-The program uses different ring to and from class.
+The program uses different ring to/from/before lesson.
 In "tolesson" dir you must put music, that going to play, when lesson is starting.
 In "fromlesson" dir you must put music,that going to play, when lesson ending.
+With "beforelesson" dir all the same.

-!While you configuring you can set type of ring in selector.
+While you configuring you can set type of ring in selector.